srvk/SToNE/README.md

 ==> default: stdin: is not a tty
 ==> default: Point your Chrome or Safari browser to http://107.23.153.239:3000 to visit SToNE
 ```
+Lots more output will happen the first time, as the VM is provisioned,
+(applications and data are downloaded, configured, and compiled)

+Now try pasting or opening that URL in a Chrome (or Safari) browser
 (the IP address will be different)
-Now try pasting or opening that URL in a Chrome (or Safari) browser